digitaltob/personal-site/src/posts/faster-websites-using-webp-images.md

 HTTP Archive's 2019 Web Almanac (which highlights the 'state of the web' from evaluating millions of web pages) states:

-<p class="text-600"><strong>"Looking at the 90th percentile of the distribution of page weight, images account for a whopping 5.2 MB of a roughly 7 MB page.
+<p class="text-base sm:text-500 md:text-600"><strong>"Looking at the 90th percentile of the distribution of page weight, images account for a whopping 5.2 MB of a roughly 7 MB page.
 In other words, images comprise almost 75% of the total page weight."</strong></p>

 <p class="text-300"><a href="https://almanac.httparchive.org/en/2019/page-weight" target="_blank" rel="noreferrer noopener">HTTP Archive - Web Almanac 2019 - Page Weight Report</a>.</p>